 The report also identified some reasons why people do not will to report and even when they report why the actions taken by the authority are inadequate.[iv]

 For instance, while the state is already fragile with a huge number of refugees, struggling for political betterment, combating unemployment, extremism, international pressure; corrupt governmental institutions make the situation more endangered.
 Not only the government but other global governing institutions like UNRWA has been hit by corruption there.
-In July 2019, a UN internal audit found the high-ranking UNRWA officials have involved in corruption-related crime, as a result, several officials resigned, significant aid donor countries cut their fund.[v]
+In July 2019, a UN internal audit found the high-ranking UNRWA officials have involved in corruption-related crime, as a result, several officials resigned, significant aid donor countries cut their funds.[v]

 International funds and economic crisis